SeniorTurkmen/SeniorTurkmen/README.md

 <p align="left"> <a href="https://twitter.com/seniorturkmen" target="blank"><img src="https://img.shields.io/twitter/follow/seniorturkmen?logo=twitter&style=for-the-badge" alt="seniorturkmen" /></a> </p>

-<p>I have been working on the Flutter Framework and Dart Language for over 3 years.
+<p>I have been working on the Flutter Framework and Dart Language for over 4 years.
 I regularly worked in web development stages.
-I am familiar with Linux and Windows architectures.
+I am familiar with Linux and Windows architectures and also experience with mobile architectures.
 I have remote working experience.
 I volunteered for local and national associations / charities.
 I have tutorials and articles on technology and software.
 Learning new technologies and  developing on them excites me</p>

 - 🔭 I’m currently working at **<a href="https://github.com/Algoritma-Donanim-ve-Yazilim">Algoritma</a>**